Raghav-Gupta2406/Raghav-Gupta2406-LangGraph-MAT496/README.md

  - **Learned:** I learned I can control which path the graph takes just by changing the logic in a decision step.
 I also learned the final message is built piece by piece with each node adding its own specific words to the story.
  - **Tweak:** I tweaked the random probability to control the path and changed the node text to a new weather theme.
  - **Source Code:** [M1L2_simple-graph.ipynb](M1L2_simple-graph.ipynb)

+ ### LESSON 3: LangGraph Studio
+ - **Learned:** After I ran my studio project, it automatically opened in my browser through LangSmith and displayed the output graph for video 2, lesson 2.
+For testing purposes, I entered the input text “Hi, this is Raghav” to check the response.
+The system processed it correctly.
+Since the task didn’t require any specific modifications, I didn’t make any changes to the code as no code was provided.